stride3d/stride/README.md

 We welcome code contributions via pull requests.
 Issues tagged with **[`good first issue`](https://github.com/stride3d/stride/labels/good%20first%20issue)** are great starting points for code contributions.

-You can help us translate Stride, check out our [Localization Guide](https://doc.stride3d.net/latest/en/contributors/engine/localization.html).
+You can help us translate Stride; check out our [Localization Guide](https://doc.stride3d.net/latest/en/contributors/engine/localization.html).

-### Earn money by contributing
+### Earn Money by Contributing

 If you are a developer with solid experience in C#, rendering techniques, or game development, we want to hire you!
 We have allocated funds 💰 from supporters on [Open Collective](https://opencollective.com/stride3d) and can pay for work on certain projects.
 [More information is available here](https://doc.stride3d.net/latest/en/contributors/engine/bug-bounties.html).